Tamil Murasu: History

-Thamizhavel G. Sarangapani launched Tamil Murasu in 1935 as his second publication (after Seerthirutham (Reform) in 1929 and before Munnetram (Progress) in 1939), pricing it at 1 cent per copy to accommodate the lower economic status of the Tamil community at the time.
-Starting as a weekly, from 1937 onward it was published daily.
+Thamizhavel G. Sarangapani officially launched Tamil Murasu on 2 May 1936 as his second publication (after Seerthirutham (Reform) in 1929 and before Munnetram (Progress) in 1939) pricing it at 1 cent per copy to accommodate the lower economic status of the Tamil community at the time.
+Starting as a weekly from 1937 onward it was published daily.
 A reformist, Sarangapani advocated for positions similar to Periyar, decrying discrimination from the British and Malays as well as calling for increased labor rights for workers and changing the political state of Tamils in Singapore.
 Tamil Murasu reduced the dominance of English-educated upper-class Brahmins in Singaporean Tamil journalism.

 1952: Student supplement Manavar Murasu is launched.

 1963: Labour unrest disrupts operations for the first time since the Japanese Occupation.

 1991: Singapore Press Holdings (SPH) takes over distribution of Tamil Murasu.